Jillian is a food-allergic adult and mama with years of personal experience to share with the greater food-allergic community.

 1. Keep Tabs on Your Food

 Especially if your child has food allergies, bring something easily identifiable to serve their food or beverage (e.g. personalized cup or children's dinnerware set), to avoid confusion with others' food and drinks.
 Or, bring a marker and write your names on your cups.

 Remind your child not to share food, and teach him/her about which food is theirs and not to consume any others without checking with you first.

-Always Read Ingredient Labels
+2. Always Read Ingredient Labels

 Never assume an item will be free of an allergen just because it doesn't seem like it would contain the allergen.
 Allergens can pop up in the strangest of places, so always, always read labels for anything that goes in your mouth or on your body.
 Every single time.
 This also applies to sunscreens and bug sprays.

-As always, carry at least one set of epinephrine injectors for each person with food allergies, and whatever other medications that your doctor recommends.
+As always, carry at least one set of epinephrine injectors for each person with food allergies and whatever other medications that your doctor recommends.
 Protect your auto-injectors from extreme heat and keep them out of the sunlight (do not leave them in the car).
 Packing them in an insulated case may be helpful.

 Have a happy, fun, and safe summer!
 Please share this to help educate and spread awareness.